-Other parts of the project focus on power flow models (PSS/E) and the implementation of the EAPP interconnector code.
+In the project, EAPP was supported in publishing the Power Balance Statements for 2019 and 2020.
+Other parts of the project focused on power flow models (PSS/E) and the implementation of the EAPP interconnector code.

 There are 11 countries participating in EAPP: Libya, Egypt, Sudan, Ethiopia, Djibouti, Uganda, Rwanda, Burundi, DRC, Kenya and Tanzania.

-The project is carried out for the World Bank by Tractebel (project lead), Energinet, and Ea Energy Analyses.
+The project was carried out for the World Bank by Tractebel (project lead), Energinet, and Ea Energy Analyses, and it ran between 2018 and 2021.